swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     **Delete the Service Account**

-    To delete the service account you created you can execute the following command :
+    To delete the service account you created you can execute the following command:

     ```sh title="Execute the following command(s) in a terminal"
+    # Delete the Service Account key
     gcloud iam service-accounts delete dvc-service-account@${GCP_PROJECT_ID}.iam.gserviceaccount.com
     ```